I am too lazy to train dogs on some days.

 Dogs see a direct line between action and consequence, and they’re capable of making immediate associations.
 Humans aren’t always so swift.

 If you’re frustrated that your dog isn’t learning fast enough then chances are you’re failing somewhere along the line.
 It’s not your dog’s fault.
 It’s rarely your dog’s fault.
 Smart dog owners understand this.
-Lousy dog owners rarely do and even recognition of the problem doesn’t always lead to seeking help.
+Lousy dog owners rarely do and even recognizing the problem doesn’t always lead to seeking help.

 4. Being too busy to work with your dog is a BS excuse.